Understanding Spring Batch Core Components (Complete Guide)

 2. JobExecution

-A JobExecution is a single attempt to run a JobInstance.
-If a job fails and is restarted, a new JobExecution is created but associated with the same JobInstance.
+A JobExecution represents a single attempt to run a JobInstance.
+Every time you run or restart a job, a new JobExecution is created.

 3. StepExecution